ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 <image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>

-## Can I Try In My App?

-Yes.

-Set the `reactUi=true` property in your AG Grid application using the latest AG Grid version and check it out.
+## Advanced Grid Features

+All features of AG Grid work when `reactUi=true`, no exceptions.

+Below is an example with Range Selection, Checkbox Click Selection and Row Grouping.

+<grid-example title='React UI Advanced Features' name='advanced-features' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

+Below is an example using Master Detail.
+All grids below, including details grids, are using React UI.

+<grid-example title='React UI Master Detail' name='master-detail' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

-## Does React UI Use Portals?
+## React UI and Portals?

-No.
+React UI dose not use portals to host custom components (eg Cell Renderers).

-Previous to React UI, when the rendering engine was written in Plain JavaScript, React Portals were used to host instances of provided Cell Renderer's and Cell Editors.
-This caused issues such as additional `div`'s appear in the DOM to host the portal, and also sometimes flickering or delayed rendering was visible.
+Previous to React UI, when the rendering engine was written in Plain JavaScript, React Portals were used to host instances of provided components i.e. Cell Renderer's and Cell Editors etc. This caused issues such as additional `div`'s appear in the DOM to host the portal, and also sometimes flickering or delayed rendering was visible.

 The image below shows the DOM structure of a grid cell the old way compare to the new way.
 Note the additional hosting `div` element is gone when using React UI.